m3rcer/m3rcer.github.io/permalinks/PhishOPS/StartingPoint.md

 categories: RedTeaming
 ---

-<h1 align="center">Requirements and good practices needed to bypass modern MTA spam filters</h1>
+<h1 align="center">Starting Point</h1>

-<h3 align="center">This section gives a short brief to understand various requirements/techniqeus to achieve spam filter bypasses.
+<h3 align="center">This section gives a short brief to understand various requirements/techniques to achieve spam filter bypasses and improve overall mail delivaribility.
 This is an overall gist of good practices.</h3>

 ## Find a hosting provider/ISP that allows an SMTP build